morimekta/providence/README.md

 all feature changes are there for a reason.
 Differences are based on the IDL at [thrift.apache.org](https://thrift.apache.org/docs/idl).

-## Removed support

-`*_namespace` keywords are not supported.
-Use `namespace php [package]` instead for php.
-XSD is AFAIK a facebook specific namespace, which is also not supported.

-None of the facebook specific modifiers are supported.
-They are also removed from keyword lists (xsd_nullable, xsd_optional).
-So are any other language specific annotations not part of comments (like @java_annotation).
+## Alterations to thrift IDL

+Constant data syntax has to follow JSON syntax.
+So ',' are mandatory in list item separation, '"' is only string literal char.
+Exception is that map keys can be the actual value.
+Enum values cannot be used as a generic "number" reference in constants, only to set the enum value itself.

 Fields with conflicting but differing names are explicitly disallowed.
 E.g.
-"my_field" and "myFiald" is considered conflicting because they would generate the same names when c_casing or camelCasing the name.
+"my_field" and "myField" is considered conflicting because they would generate the same names when c_casing or camelCasing the name.

 ## Added support